 Under LRAP, the Law School loans its J.D. graduates money to help them repay qualifying educational loans from law school.
 LRAP then forgives those loans over a period of time.
 Since the Law School created the program in 2001, it has disbursed more than $1.7 million to graduates who have worked in a wide variety public interest and public service positions in the United States and abroad.

-The Law School is currently reviewing LRAP to make the program more generous, effective, simple, and transparent for participants.
+The Law School recently reviewed LRAP to make the program more generous, effective, simple, and transparent for participants.

 The revised program will be effective January 1, 2018.